READY TO MAKE A PURCHASE?

 Here are a few things to think about before placing that order:

+Will it fit in my space?
 Make sure to review the product dimensions and consider your

 space.
 It can help to measure your existing furniture for reference.
 Here is a simple guideline.